YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/GeneralAttributes/Index.rst

     Data type
         Boolean
     Description
-        Rendering is applied to the value provided by the "reqValue" attribute according to the type of the field.
+        Rendering is applied to the value provided by the **reqValue** attribute according to the type of the field.

     Default